 The Management Plan can be viewed here: click here

 About our Web Admin

 Laura Williams is a graduate of the University of Waterloo’s School of Environment, Resources and Sustainability.
 She holds a Bachelor of Environmental Studies and a Diploma of Ecological Restoration and Rehabilitation.
 Laura spent her first 20 years of life as a full-time resident of Ipperwash Beach in Lambton Shores.
 She has held wildlife biologist positions at consulting firms in Ontario and Saskatchewan, primarily as a birder.
 Laura also has experience with dune restoration involving native plant species and the eradication of invasives such as Phragmites.
-Laura is passionate about maintaining the ecological integrity of Ipperwash and the surrounding county and has been an active member of the LSPCG for the past 12 months.
+Laura is passionate about maintaining the ecological integrity of Ipperwash and the surrounding county and has been an active member of the LSPCG for the past two years.
 Laura will continue working closely with the LSPCG to provide the group with website, Facebook, Twitter and ecological support.

 Some of our Accomplishments

 - encourages others to make their own efforts to reduce their impact on Ontario’s environment